jimmykurian/SalesAnalyzer/README.md

 I used the .NET implementation of the Mediator pattern created by Jimmy Bogard for the Application layer.
 I used it because of two primary benefits:

- 1. Objects delete their interaction to a mediator object instead of interacting with each other directly
+ 1. Objects defines their interaction to a mediator object instead of interacting with each other directly
- 2. It should be possible to change the interaction between a set of object independetly.
+ 2. It should be possible to change the interaction between a set of object independently.

 I implemented CQRS as representation of Clean DDD.
 At a high level, commands/queries are instantiated in the Presentation layer (inside controller actions) and communicated to the Application layer, which then performs the business orchestration logic and executes the high-level task we're interested in.
 CQRS allows us these two main advantages: